altair823/ImageCompressor2/README.md

 ## Supported Operating System

-- Windows 10
+- Windows 10/11
 - macOS 12 Monterey or later

-It's technically possible to run other OS's as well(such as Linux, or Windows 11), but that hasn't been tested.
+It's technically possible to run other OS's as well(such as Linux), but that hasn't been tested.